 The error code could be 0xA00F4244 or 0x200F4244.

-There is no such one-click solution to this problem, and you will have to see which of these solutions work for you.
+There is no one-click solution to this problem, and you will have to see which of these solutions work for you.
+However, make sure that the camera is connected to the PC if you are using an external camera.

 1] Check your webcam if it is installed correctly